ShimanNutsu/bandw/README.md

 ### Loging

-Folder `examples` contains a simple example which logs random values.
+Folder `examples` contains a some examples using bandw.

 To run examples run following commands from the root of the repository: